 Email addresses provided will only be used to provide the requested service or response to specific user queries and will not be added to any mailing lists, nor disclosed to any other party without users’ knowledge and consent, unless required by law.

-Australian Clinical Labs may provide third parties with aggregate statistics about our visitors, traffic patterns and related site information.
+ACL may provide third parties with aggregate statistics about our visitors, traffic patterns and related site information.
 This data reflects site usage and does not contain identifying information.

 PATIENT HEALTH INFORMATION SUBMITTED ELECTRONICALLY